Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Establish the relationship between the structure of the shoot and its functions;

-Justify the importance of the relationship of all organs and organ systems to ensure the integrity of the body.
+Substantiate the importance of the relationship of all organs and organ systems to ensure the integrity of the body.

 Identify and show on the table the organs and systems that make up the organisms of plants and animals;

-Justify the relationship of life processes with each other;
+Justify the relationship between life processes;

-Compare the vital processes of various organisms;
+Compare the life processes of different organisms;

 Observe biological processes, describe them, draw conclusions;

-Explore the structure individual bodies organisms;
+Explore the structure individual organs organisms;

 Students should be able to: